 Start Supplemental Information

 This action, pursuant to 5 U.S.C.
 553, amends regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
-This rule is issued under Marketing Agreement and Order No. 906, as amended (7 CFR part 906), regulating the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas, hereinafter referred to as the “order.”
-The order is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
+This rule is issued under Marketing Agreement and Order No. 906, as amended (7 CFR part 906), regulating the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas.
+Part 906, referred to as “the Order,” is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the “Act.”
 The Committee locally administers the Order and is comprised of producers and handlers of oranges and grapefruit operating within the production area.

 Final Regulatory Flexibility Analysis